odddollar/Container-lang/README.md

 {5|REPEAT 1, 2}
 ```

-Below is an example of the implicitly creation iteration variable.
+Below is an example of the implicitly created iteration variable.

 ```
 {1|BLOCK 1}